Christine Jackob-Marks

-Christine Jackob-Marks (born 1943 in Mainz) is a contemporary German painter of subtle abstraction in serial works.
+Christine Jackob-Marks (born 1943 in Mainz) is a contemporary German painter of subtle abstraction in mostly serial works and is classified as an informal artist.
 Christine Jackob-Marks became known to the general public when, in the mid-1990s, her award-winning design for the Memorial to the Murdered Jews of Europe was not implemented due to the veto by Chancellor Helmut Kohl.

 Biography

 At the age of 17, Christine Jackob moved to London and applied to the Royal Academy of Dramatic Art.
 After the audition, she was narrowly turned down, with the kind hint of her young age to try again next year.
 But since Jackob was interested in the fine arts as well as acting, she visited the London museums.
 In the National Gallery, in front of Renoir’s painting Les Parapluies (the umbrellas), she decided to pursue painting and applied to the Académie de la Grande Chaumière in Paris.
 In the class of the French painter Ives Breyer, the first pictures were made from models.